 A recent retrospective study of 766 patients with cutaneous vasculitis found that 21 patients had urticarial vasculitis (2.7%).
 Among the cases of urticarial vasculitis, potential precipitating factors included upper respiratory tract infections and penicillin in 4 patients (all younger than 20 y), HIV in 1 patient, and malignancy in 1 patient.
 Two patients demonstrated hypocomplementemia.

-Patients with hypocomplementemic urticarial vasculitis syndrome may develop chronic obstructive pulmonary disease, uveitis or episcleritis, glomerulonephritis, recurrent abdominal pain, and, rarely, cardiac and central nervous involvement, requiring a thorough physical examination.[17, 18]
+Patients with hypocomplementemic urticarial vasculitis syndrome may develop chronic obstructive pulmonary disease, uveitis or episcleritis, glomerulonephritis, recurrent abdominal pain, and, rarely, cardiac and central nervous involvement, requiring a thorough physical examination.[18, 19]

 Livedo reticularis or racemosa are rare manifestations of small-vessel vasculitis.
 These clinical findings are more frequent in patients with occlusive or inflammatory disease of medium-sized vessels.

-Nodular lesions are more common in medium-vessel vasculitis, but may also occur in patients with small-vessel vasculitis.
+Nodular lesions are more common in medium-vessel vasculitis, but can rarely occur in patients with small-vessel vasculitis.

 Ulceration is also more common in medium- and large-vessel vasculitis, but it may complicate intense purpura or bullous lesions associated with small vessel vasculitis.